eguvenc/o2/Cli/Docs/LogFollower/README.md

-## Console Log Followers
+## Cli Log Followers

 ------

-This package helps to you follow console log data.
+This package helps to you follow Cli log data.

 ### Available Drivers